dynatrace-ace-services/slo-simply-smarter/README.md

     Cookie='xxx'
     CSRFToken='xxx'

-From the Mission Control, Dev Tools, collect the temporary X-CSRFToken and full Cookie like that
+From the Mission Control, Dev Tools, collect the temporary X-CSRFToken and the full Cookie like that
 ![image](https://user-images.githubusercontent.com/40337213/213934116-62c8eb34-241b-44e3-870b-ea7b0a5b47be.png)

 ---